KatePaulauskas/body-fat-percent-calculator/README.md

 ### Python Packages Used

-- `gspread`: Enables the application to interact with Google Sheets, facilitating the storage and retrieval of user data and calculated results.
+- `gspread`: Enables the application to interact with Google Sheets, facilitating the storage of user data and calculated results.
 This package is crucial for the application’s data storage model, providing a bridge between the Python application and Google's cloud storage.

 - `google.oauth2.service_account`: Used for authenticating with the Google Sheets API, ensuring secure access to the application's data storage solution.
 It allows the application to maintain high standards of data security and privacy.